MantiMantilla/jb-margin-issue/README.md

 # jb-margin-issue
-A site to showcase issue #XXX from the sphinx-book theme.
+A site to showcase issue #269 from the sphinx-book theme.